 Whether it’s a squat rack or the latest cardio machines with smartphone integration, a good gym will have these and regularly add to them.

-Membership gyms will also buy the sturdiest equipment with the best range of features to ensure that they last for heavy daily use by hundreds of people.
+Membership gyms will also buy the sturdiest equipment with the best range of features to ensure that it lasts for heavy daily use by hundreds of people.

 So, if you are thinking about a change to your workout plan, your monthly membership ensures that you’ll have what you need to make those changes.